omarreis/ISAPIGate/README.md

 * Route secure https requests to http-only web servers.
 * Run web applications on separate web servers while using the same IIS server as portal ( and sharing the SSL certificate )

-More and more, secure https protocol is preferred over plaintext http for downloads.
-This is for security reasons.
+Secure https protocol is preferred over plaintext http for downloads.
-Connections with a webserver with certified name are more reliable and safer to the user.
+Mobile operating system makers (Apple and Google) recommend or require using https.
-Mobile operating system (Apple and Google) recommend using https.
+Connections with a server with certified name are more reliable and safer.
 If you have a custom webserver that runs as a separate executable, chances are it does not support https transfers.

 ## Routing files